bloatless/endocore/README.md

 is than passed to a responder which builds the HTTP response.
 This response is than returned back into the application by the action.

-ShinyCore provides responders for HTML as well as JSON content.
+Endocore provides responders for HTML as well as JSON content.
 You can use this responders by extending the appropriate actions.

 #### Actions with JSON response